Close This site uses cookies. If you continue to use the site you agree to this. For more details please see our cookies policy.

 “My name is Arbelo Arif and my wife's name is Haseena Maseeh and I have five sons and one smallest daughter.
 Their names are Kamran Arbelo, Imran Arbelo, Farman Arbelo, Irfan Arbelo, Noman Arbelo, Neelam Arbelo.
 We are eight persons in our family.
 Rain in our country is running from a month and will continue to 15 September.
 Our conditions are bad.
 Please pray for us.”

-2. Rustam, a Marwari evangelist lives some 25 miles from Arbelo.
-He has a similar family and there are some 20 or so families professing faith in Christ.
-A week ago he had to wake up the community in the middle of the night as a local canal burst its banks and floodwater poured into the homes of the community.
+Rustam lives about 25 miles from Arbelo.
+He has a similar family, and around 20 families in the area now profess faith in Christ.
+A week ago, he had to wake the community in the night when a nearby canal burst its banks, flooding their homes.

 ***Donations are now closed***